You are here

 - Aggressive, harmful or inappropriate behavior towards people or property

 Take full responsibility for your actions when it comes to relationships and safe sex.
 If you are sexually active, use protection to avoid and reduce the risk of infection or unwanted pregnancy.
 Since condoms may not be as readily available as they are in the U.S.—all travelers (both men and women) should bring them.
-Strictly avoid sexual contact with prostitutes.
 Respect yourself—be smart, aware, and safe, and only engage in sexual interactions when consent is given.

 Sexual Assault Resources & Support